elliamlee/iot_project/README.md

 C script logs temperature and humidity data from a DHT11 temperature and humidity sensor via a Samsung ARTIK. it then pushes that information up to an endpoint.

 ## 5. Smart door knob
+Smart door knob provides weather condition to people.
+When people grab the door knob, it says today's weather condition.
+We use RaspberryPi for end-to-end connection, AWS for cloud and Android for smartphone application.
+I'd developed the python script for RaspberryPi and the connection part with AWS.